 You DON’T want to miss pageviews from people interested in your content.
 People who clicked on one of your links but didn’t find an active site and went looking for similar content on someone else’s website.

-Also, if multiple plugins were automatically updated at the same time, it will be difficult for you to know which of them caused the problem.
+Also, if multiple plugins were automatically updated at the same time, it would be even harder for you to know which of them caused the problem.

 So always update your plugins manually.
 And always back up your website BEFORE doing ANY updates.
 It’s annoying, I know, but if something goes wrong, you’ll know immediately and be able to restore your website within minutes by restoring your last backup.